-Studio Ossidiana is a practice based in Rotterdam that works at the crossroads of architecture, design and art and is lead by Alessandra Covini.
-Balancing research and fabrication, the practice explores innovative approaches and materials in architecture, urban spaces, interior and design.
-Studio Ossidiana is always in search of new material expressions to translate visions into tangible spaces and objects.
+Studio Ossidiana is a practice based in Rotterdam that works at the intersection of architecture, visual arts and design, led by Alessandra Covini and Giovanni Bellotti.
+Balancing research, design, and fabrication, the practice explores innovative approaches in design, and is always in search of new material expressions to translate visions into tangible spaces and objects.

 The name of the studio is inspired by the stone ‘Ossidiana’—Obsidian stone, that embodies both a material and a cultural metamorphosis: from one side it represents a material transformation being the result of a fast solidification of fluid lava into a volcanic glass stone; on the other side it embodies the first cultural object of mankind, being shaped into the primordial tools used by man.
 As the name suggests, the practice explores architecture through material investigations, focusing on the transposition of theoretical concepts into material creations.

-The practice work has been published in both printed and digital media (The New York Times Style Magazine, Architectural Review, Domus, Forum, NaiPublishers, Artribune, Interni, IconDesign, Corriere della Sera, Metropolis M, DeArchitect, Harvard Design Magazine, Landscape Architecture Frontiers), and exhibited in collective and solo exhibitions (Dutch Design Week 2016, Milan Design Week 2017, Het Nieuwe Institute 2017, Jan Van Eyck Academie 2017, Marres House for Contemporary Culture Maastricht 2017).
+The practice’s work has been broadly published in both printed and digital media (The New York Times Style Magazine, Architectural Review, Domus, Forum, Nai10Publishers, Artribune, Interni, Icon, Corriere della Sera, La Repubblica Metropolis M, DeArchitect, Harvard Design Magazine, Landscape Architecture Frontiers), and exhibited in collective and solo exhibitions (Dutch Design Week 2016, Milan Design Week 2017, Het Nieuwe Institute 2017, Jan Van Eyck Academie 2017, Marres House for Contemporary Culture Maastricht 2017).
 Publications and prizes emphasize the way the studio embraces new ways of experimenting with materials and concepts, re-discovering ancient techniques and artefacts that reveals a desire to explore design before design.

-Studio Ossidiana is based in Rotterdam and has an open and horizontal structure, and welcomes young architects, designers and artists to join the team.
-Teammates are: Tomas Dirrix, Francesco Apostoli, Manfredi Villarosa, Delfino Sisto Legnani.
+Studio Ossidiana has an open and horizontal structure, and welcomes young architects, designers and artists to join the team.

 Studio Ossidiana is thankful to the Creative Industries Funds NL for their support.